 - Provides a global whole systems perspective on opportunities and challenges for the energy industry.
 28 regions are currently included to represent the world.

-- A model integration framework that enables a hybrid approach to simulating investor behavior, tailored to each sector in each region, based on state-of-the-art modelling.
+- A model integration framework that enables a hybrid approach to simulating investor behaviour, tailored to each sector in each region, based on state-of-the-art modelling.
 MUSE models real investors.

 - A technologically-rich approach enabling modellers to ask challenging questions regarding costs and performance of specific systems.